Snapchat/KeyDB-docs/docs/config-file.md

 bind 127.0.0.1

 # Protected mode is a layer of security protection, in order to avoid that
-# Redis instances left open on the internet are accessed and exploited.
+# KeyDB instances left open on the internet are accessed and exploited.
 #
 # When protected mode is on and if:
 #